We have three High Performance Computing (HPC) systems on campus. Mio, Mc2 (Energy), and AuN (Golden). Mc2 and AuN are collectively know as BlueM.

 Initially, Mio consisted of a Relion 2701 Head Node, 2 Relion 1702 Twin Compute Nodes (each Relion 1702 contains 2 nodes in a 1u enclosure), Infiniband and Ethernet connectivity, power supplies and a single enclosure rack.
 Each of the compute nodes contained two Intel 5570 Nehalem processors running at 2.93 GHz.
 Each Intel 5570 Nehalem processor contains 4 cores.
 There were be a total of 4 nodes x 2 processors per node x 4 cores per processor = 32 cores.
 For a complete machine description click on the Configuration link.

 That is, each node contains 2 x Intel 14 core processor for a total of 28 cores, along with 256 GB of memory, 2 TB of internal disk, and an FDR Infinband connector.
-These come grouped in a 2 node box and the cost per node is about $6,600.
-With 64 GB of memory the cost is about $5,300.
+These come grouped in a 2 node box and the cost per node is about $7,000.

 Mio also contains a number of "special" nodes.
 It has two Intel Phi nodes, three x86 nodes with GPUs and two IBM Power8 nodes with K80 GPUs.
 The IBM nodes have 20 cores, supporting 160 threads across 256 GB of memory.
 They have two K80 cards each with two GPUs.
 We have a number of specific examples for these nodes, included at the pages: